This is fabulous four-food-group recipe. If you wish, serve it with a green salad and lovage dressing.

 Instructions:

 1. Heat the oil in a heavy saucepan over moderate heat.
-Add the onions, celery, garlic, porcini mushroom, peppers, and zucchini.
+Add the onions, celery, garlic, fresh mushrooms, peppers, and zucchini.

 2. Sweat the vegetables until they just begin to soften.